JacobPulk/art/howitworks.md

 ### Calmer

-All 6 final values of the function potentially range from 0 to 1.
+All 8 final values of the function potentially range from 0 to 1.
 Apart from the main value, it may not be desirable to allow the others to affect the image so strongly.
-The **calmer** specifies a distribution from which, for each image, constants are chosen that shrink (or shrink and shift) these 5 values.
-Images with rainbows tend to result from **calmers** that do not calm the hue much, and allow it to be shifted through a substantial part of the spectrum.
+The **calmer** specifies a distribution from which, for each image, constants are chosen that shrink (or shrink and shift) these 7 values.
+For example, images with rainbows tend to result from **calmers** that do not calm the hue much, and allow it to be shifted through a substantial part of the spectrum.

 <br>